paws of wisdom reactivity starter bundle

-Crate training regression can feel like a punch to the gut...one minute your dog is happily nappin in their crate — the next, they’re whining, pacing, throwing temper tantrums or refusing to go in at all.
+Crate training regression hits hard.
+One day, your dog’s curled up peacefully in their crate.
+The next, they’re whining, pacing, throwing tantrums — or just refusing to go in at all...what gives?

 crate training regression pin image 1